cnohall/blockonomics-sylius-plugin/README.md

 - Add routes that can accept the callback
 - Test to make sure the order status is updated correctly

-## All below to be updated when we have a product that works end to end
+## The below should to be updated when the Blockonomoics plugin works end to end

 <p align="center">